isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_march.rst

 .. code-block:: sql

-    # would be nice to create a set or list of subsets...
-    # and each group could train the TSP
-    # and test it on those pulled out.

     WITH
       #
-      # First we'll rank the gene expression data by sample.
+      # Now we pull out a sample (ID: DRRTF)
+      # and use the remaining samples to train the model.
       #
       GeneRanks AS (
       SELECT